formio/help.form.io/_paragraphs/userguide/environments/environments-docker.md

 Download and install Docker from [https://docs.docker.com/engine/installation/#supported-platforms](https://docs.docker.com/engine/installation/#supported-platforms)

 #### Accessing the docker image
-Once on a team pro or enterprise plan, you will have access to the docker repository.
+Once on a team pro or enterprise plan, you will need to have access to the docker repository.
 Our docker images are located on docker hub.

 [https://hub.docker.com/r/formio/formio-server/](https://hub.docker.com/r/formio/formio-server/)